shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 Note that the following analysis is based on the assumption of zero liquidity pool growth (other than due to transaction fees).
 Also the risk-free rate is assumed to be 0.

 ## Price Slippage vs Fee Income
-The payoff at time $t$ for liquidity providers consists of two parts - loss due to price slippage and income from collecting transaction fees.
+The payoff at time $t$ for liquidity providers consists of two parts - capital appreciation due to price slippage and income from collecting transaction fees.

-One on hand, as transactions happen, newly-arrived supply or demand drives the price away from its starting point.
-Formerly known as price slippage, this phenomenon unfortunately always incurs a loss (to see why, see appendix) to the liquidity provider.
+One on hand, as trades fulfill, newly-arrived supply or demand drives the price away from its starting point.
+Formerly known as price slippage, this phenomenon results in a   (to see why, see appendix) to the liquidity provider.
 To compensate for the loss, AMM charges a fee for every transaction.
 For example, Uniswap collects 0.3% on all trades.
 The fees are put back to the pool immediately after collection and every liquidity provider has a pro rata claim on them.
 As it stands, fee income is effectively the sole incentivie for liquidity providers to contribute assets into the pool.

 The introduction of transaction fees brings _path dependence_ into the equation.
 Depending on how many orders (and how big the order size is) have been fulfilled, liquidity providers might or might not be able to make a profit on their investment.
 This requires a slight modification to the constant production formula introduced earlier: